-Important: under the 2014 Scheme, a member requires to years' membership to be entitled to an ill health, flexible, redundancy or efficiency retirement.
+Important: under the 2014 Scheme, a member requires two years' membership to be entitled to an ill health, flexible, redundancy or efficiency retirement.

-Sample ill health medical certificates are available from the guides and sample documents page of www.lgpsregs.org.
+Sample ill health medical certificates are available from the Administrator guides and documents page of www.lgpsregs.org.